Brighton & Hove Fencing Club

 You bring t-shirt, trainers and tracksuit/jogger trousers (NOT shorts or crops), plus a drink.

-The cost will be £60, cheques payable to Brighton & Hove Fencing Club please.
+The cost will be £120, paid in two installments, half at the beginning, and half prior to week 6, cheques payable to Brighton & Hove Fencing Club please.

-Places are limited and can only be held for fully paid applications.
+Places are limited and can only be held for paid applications.

 You are welcome to drop in any Thursday 7.00-10pm to watch the Club in action